Selling A House With Unpermitted Work In Washington

 Can You Sell a House with Unpermitted Work In Washington?

 Yes, you can sell a house with unpermitted work in Washington State, but it can be challenging.
 Unpermitted work can affect the sale process, lower the property value, and scare away potential buyers.
-Forunaltly, cash home buyers in Washington State can buy as-is even when unpermitted work is present.
+Fortunately, cash home buyers in Washington State can buy as-is even when unpermitted work is present.

 When selling a house with unpermitted work, there are two key things you need to understand: implications for buyers and the importance of disclosure.